TeraSky-OSS/aws-bedrock-llm-workshop/prompt_intro.md

 Zero Shot prompting describes the technique where you present a task to an LLM without giving it further examples.
 You, therefore, expect it to perform the task without getting a prior look.

 Modern LLMs demonstrate remarkable zero-shot performance, and a positive correlation can be drawn between model size and zero-shot performance.
-Here is an example of a prompt , use it in the playground with Anthropic Claude model
+Here is an example of a prompt , use it in the playground with Anthropic Claude model.

 ```python
 Human: